Find Affordable College Courses

 Henderson, TN

-With a ranking of #8, Freed-Hardeman University did quite well on this year’s best schools for education students.
-Located in the town of Henderson, FHU is a private not-for-profit school with a small student population.
+Freed-Hardeman University landed the #8 spot in the 2023 rankings for the best education programs.
+Located in the distant town of Henderson, FHU is a private not-for-profit college with a small student population.

 While working on their degree, education majors at FHU accumulate an average of around $25,815 in student debt.